 With so many different apps, services, and streaming platforms out there, it can be overwhelming trying to figure out which are right for you.
 And navigating YouTube’s latest suite of products present a similar issue.
 The Google-run video-hosting website, launched in 2005, is massively popular, with more than 400 hours of video uploaded every minute.
 But lately, the service’s many expansions in the search for more revenue have made things a bit convoluted.

 In the past few years, we’ve seen the launch of YouTube Music, YouTube TV, YouTube Go, and the one you’ve probably heard about most lately, YouTube Red.
 Making things even more complicated, Google recently decided to rebrand Red as YouTube Premium.
 If you’re wondering what exactly that means, read on, as we explain what YouTube Premium is, how much it costs, and whether it’s right for you.

 So what is YouTube Premium?

-YouTube Premium is a subscription-based service (it debuted as “Music Key” in 2014 and was rebranded in late 2015), adding several features to the basic YouTube experience.
-Unlike Spotify or Apple Music, it’s not a dedicated music-streaming platform; rather, it’s a multifaceted offering that boasts a number of small quality-of-life benefits to improve your YouTube experience, including ad-free YouTube streaming and access to Google’s Spotify-esque streaming service.
+YouTube Premium is a subscription-based service (it debuted as “Music Key” in 2014 and, as with many Google services, was eventually rebranded), that adds several features to the basic YouTube experience.
+Unlike Spotify or Apple Music, it’s not a dedicated music streaming platform.
+Rather, it’s a multifaceted offering that boasts a number of small benefits to improve your YouTube experience, including ad-free YouTube streaming.
 And that’s just for starters.

 How much does YouTube Premium cost?